 A family incident is an incident attended by Victoria Police where a Victoria Police Risk Assessment and Risk Management Report (also known as an L17 form) was completed and recorded on LEAP.
-For more information about counting rules, please refer to the Explanatory Notes .
+An ‘affected family member’ is the individual who is deemed to be affected by events occurring during a family incident.
+The other individual involved in a family incident is referred to as the ‘other party’.
+The other party could be a current partner, former partner or a family member.
+For more information about counting rules, please refer to the Explanatory Notes.

 Key movements in the number and rate of family incidents

 The family incidents data visualisation contains the number and rate of family incidents recorded in Victoria, as well as demographic characteristics of affected family members and other parties.
 You can also view crime data by local government area in the latest crime data by area.
 Downloadable excel files are available on the Download data webpage.

 This work is licensed under a Creative Commons Attribution 4.0 International License .